MicrosoftDocs/sdk-api/sdk-api-src/content/ntsecpkg/ns-ntsecpkg-_lsa_token_information_v1.md

 ## -description

-The <b>LSA_TOKEN_INFORMATION_V1</b> structure contains information an <a href="https://msdn.microsoft.com/0baaa937-f635-4500-8dcd-9dbbd6f4cd02">authentication package</a> can place in a Version 1 Windows token object.
+The <b>LSA_TOKEN_INFORMATION_V2</b> structure contains information an <a href="https://msdn.microsoft.com/0baaa937-f635-4500-8dcd-9dbbd6f4cd02">authentication package</a> can place in a Version 2 Windows token object and has superceded <a href="https://msdn.microsoft.com/e4c43828-aa5c-443c-93ad-96bb986533c5">LSA_TOKEN_INFORMATION_V1</a>.

-The version 1 token information has been superceded by <a href="https://msdn.microsoft.com/6BEDAC01-99DA-4EE5-9667-A11E00BE7A30">LSA_TOKEN_INFORMATION_V2</a> and <a href="https://msdn.microsoft.com/927828CD-9763-4CE4-B3E7-376181EA7C70">LSA_TOKEN_INFORMATION_V3</a> structures.
+The version 2 token information is used in most logons.
+The structure is identical to the <a href="https://msdn.microsoft.com/e4c43828-aa5c-443c-93ad-96bb986533c5">LSA_TOKEN_INFORMATION_V1</a> structure, with the exception that the memory allocation is handled differently.
+The <b>LSA_TOKEN_INFORMATION_V2</b> structure is intended to be allocated monolithically with the privileges, DACL, SIDs, and group array either part of the same allocation, or allocated and freed externally.

-A Version 1 Windows token object stores all the information needed to build a token from the authentication package to the <a href="https://msdn.microsoft.com/65dd9a04-fc7c-4179-95ff-dac7dad4668f">Local Security Authority</a> (LSA).
+A Version 2 Windows token object stores all the information needed to build a token from the authentication package to the <a href="https://msdn.microsoft.com/65dd9a04-fc7c-4179-95ff-dac7dad4668f">Local Security Authority</a> (LSA).
 The LSA passes this information into the kernel to create a token object and to return a handle to that token object to the caller of <a href="https://msdn.microsoft.com/75968d53-5af2-4d77-9486-26403b73c954">LsaLogonUser</a>.

 ## -struct-fields